 - In a large saucepan, saute onion and mushrooms in 2 tablespoons butter until tender.
 Stir in the tomato sauce, Parmesan cheese, 1/4 cup parsley and spaghetti sauce mix.
 Bring to a boil.
 Reduce heat; cover and simmer for 15 minutes, stirring occasionally.

-- In a large resealable plastic bag, combine the flour, onion salt and garlic salt.
-Add duck, a few pieces at a time, and shake to coat In a large skillet, brown duck on both sides in remaining butter.
+- In a shallow dish, combine the flour, onion salt and garlic salt.
+Add duck, a few pieces at a time, and turn to coat.
+In a large skillet, brown duck on both sides in remaining butter.

-- Place in an ungreased 13-in. x 9-in. baking dish.
+- Place in an ungreased 13x9-in. baking dish.
 Top with tomato mixture; sprinkle with cheeses.
-Bake, uncovered, at 375° for 28-32 minutes or until meat reaches desired doneness (for medium, a meat thermometer should read 165°; well-done 180°).
+Bake, uncovered, at 375° for 28-32 minutes or until meat reaches desired doneness (for medium, a thermometer should read 165°; well-done 175°).
 Sprinkle with remaining parsley.
 Serve with pasta.
-Yield: 8 servings.